majaalin/wu19-picturethis/README.md

   <img  src="https://media.giphy.com/media/BFPW5ugXi6ltm/giphy.gif" width="80%">
 </p>

 This is an image-based social media platform called **Picture This**.
-It's a mobile-first responsive project that combines HTML, CSS, (vanilla) JavaScript, PHP and SQLite.
+It's a mobile-first responsive project that combines HTML, CSS, (vanilla) JavaScript, PHP and a SQLite database.
 Bootstrap was also used as a graphical user interface.

 ## About This Project
 * Create an account to start sharing captioned images with whoever else logs into the database.
-Leave comments & likes on posts and follow other user profiles.
-A few of the characters from Stanley Kubrick's films have already created accounts.
+* Leave comments & likes on posts and follow other user profiles.
+* A few of the characters from Stanley Kubrick's films have already created accounts.

 ## Clone the Project Files
 * Clone the repository using `git clone https://github.com/AltDom/wu19-picturethis.git` in your chosen bash terminal.